JayTeeGeezy/pypunters/README.rst

 Scraping Runners
 ~~~~~~~~~~~~~~~~

-The scrape a list of runners competing in a specified race, call the scrape_runners method on the scraper instance as follows:
+The scrape a list of active (non-scratched) runners competing in a specified race, call the scrape_runners method on the scraper instance as follows:

 	>>> runners = scraper.scrape_runners(race)